Sell USDINR; target of 68.75 - 68.65: ICICI Direct

-The rupee recovered most losses during the session ending higher amid rising domestic equities and steady crude oil prices • US $ was unchanged on Friday as gains made against Euro and GBP were weighed down by lower - than - expected US July payrolls data .
-Intensifying US - China trade war is also undermining dollar strength.
-China’s central bank PBOC surprisingly stepped in to cushion yuan after string of weekly losses .
-Any recovery in Chinese Yuan would help EM currencies including rupee to recover from this year’s sharp rout.Benchmark yield

-Sovereign bonds yields rose sharply as a rise in trade war rhetoric weighed on domestic debt while a calm rupee and steady crude oil are positives for domestic debt • US sovereign 10 - year bond yields retraced from near 3 % levels and ended lower tracking sluggish US July jobs data .
-Non farm payrolls were at 157000 jobs against previously 213000 jobs.Currency futures on NSE The dollar - rupee August contract on the NSE was at 68.
-86 in the previous session.
-August contract open interest increased by almost 10 % in the previous day • We expect the US$INR to meet supply pressure at higher levels.
+The dollar - rupee August contract on the NSE was at 68 .
+85 in the previous session .
+August contract open interest declined 0 .
+03 % in the previous day • We expect the US$INR to meet supply pressure at higher levels .
 Utilise upsides in the pair to initiate short positions.

 Intra-day strategy